Coil winding technology: Location and size of the crossover section

-Owing to the fact that the winding should be mostly positioned parallel to the winding flange, meeting an orthogonality condition, it is necessary to adjust the winding width to the number of turns per layer of the winding.
+Because the winding should be mostly positioned parallel to the winding flange, meeting an orthogonality condition, it is necessary to adjust the winding width to the number of turns per layer of the winding.
 In particular for non-circular shaped coil cross-sectional areas, it is desired to locate the crossover area to the small side of the coil body, also called winding head.
 This is due to the fact, that non-circular coils are being mounted on a sheet metal package or in a circular arrangement.
 The coils should be rather small, in order to avoid a contact with the neighboring coil or the sheet metal package.
 For orthocyclic round coils three winding geometries can be defined: